Fellowship Site Directors:

 The purpose of this project is to identify cultural influences on relations between stress, coping, and mental health symptom manifestation and mental health help-seeking in 1,000 Vietnamese and 1,000 Vietnamese-American adolescents; funding from Vanderbilt University, VNU, and UCLA has extended the cultural range of the sample to include 1,000 Euro-American adolescents.
 Data collection for this project is complete, and it now offers opportunities for VECD trainees to immediately begin working on global health research projects and manuscripts, rather than having to wait for their own data to be collected.

 Increasing Mental Health Research Infrastructure in Southeast Asia

 The purpose of this project is to increase capacity in Southeast Asia, primarily in Vietnam and secondarily in Cambodia, in regards to developing culturally appropriate, research-based treatments for mental health problems, conducting trials of these treatments, and identifying factors influencing successful program dissemination.
 The focus of this project has been on developing the VNU PhD program in clinical psychology as the sustainable infrastructure to develop and support this research.
 In the past, VECD trainees have been involved in the various research projects linked to this grant via program faculty.
 They have also had opportunities to be involved in various graduate and other trainings, providing important learning opportunities.

-VECDor and site staff will help trainees to find appropriate accomodations during their fellowship year.
-Cost of housing varies greatly, depending on the quality and location of the accomodations, from rooms in nearby houses to modern apartments to long-term hotel stays.
+VECD and site staff will help trainees to find appropriate accommodations during their fellowship year.
+Cost of housing varies greatly, depending on the quality and location of the accommodations, from rooms in nearby houses to modern apartments to long-term hotel stays.
 Vietnam is a highly stable country, both politically and socially.
 One of the greatest dangers is for pedestrians.
 High quality health care is available at several foreign-run hospitals in the Hanoi area.

 Ngoc Tran, MD, PhD, MS